 Facebook is something that has withstood the test of time and survived many trends in the social networking space.
-It is a social platform that is always evolving to enhance their users experience.
-Over the last few years, Facebook has put a lot of effort into strengthening their overall search experience within the app.
+It is a social platform that is always evolving to enhance its users’ experience.
+Over the last few years, Facebook has put a lot of effort into strengthening its overall search experience within the app.
 This means users can now not only search for other users, but news articles, groups, videos, products, and even businesses.
 It is reported that over 60 million businesses have their own Facebook page that displays not only contact information and hours but also services and the ability to purchase those services all from within the Facebook interface.

 This type of functionality has many business owners asking the question: Do I really even need a website anymore if I have a Facebook page?

 1. Your online presence is in an environment that you have no control overYou could argue at this point in time, that Facebook isn’t going anywhere and that it is one of the more stable options on the web for being an extension of your business.
 You wouldn’t be wrong, however, there’s no certainty to any of that and the fate of your online presence would be completely out of your hands.

 Facebook is a social media network aimed to make the experience more enjoyable for the everyday human.
 Their algorithms are based purely on keeping their users engaged in their timeline.
 At any given time, their algorithm can change the way their platform handles showing businesses, or even worse, pivot away from business pages altogether.
 Having heard all of that, doesn’t It seem a little too risky to put all of your eggs in the “Facebook business page” basket?

 With your own business website, you are in complete control of your online presence and digital footprint.
 If proper SEO strategies are in place, you also have better control over where you land on search engine searches.
 Your online presence is too valuable of a business asset to be left dependent on something you have no control over.